savmuv/gd-utils/readme.md

 🔳 **Installation in Windows**

-🔺 Install Nodejs in windows
+🌠 Install Nodejs in windows

 Go to [Nodejs](https://nodejs.org/dist/v12.18.3/node-v12.18.3-x64.msi) and download the `msi` file and install it

-🔺 Create a new Folder in Desktop and Name it as `Gd-utils`
+🌠 Create a new Folder in Desktop and Name it as `Gd-utils`

-🔺 [Download this](https://github.com/roshanconnor123/gd-utils/archive/master.zip) and Extract it - copy all the contents to newly created `Gd-utils Folder` in your Desktop
+🌠 [Download this](https://github.com/roshanconnor123/gd-utils/archive/master.zip) and Extract it - copy all the contents to newly created `Gd-utils Folder` in your Desktop

-🔺 Go to Autorclone/folderclone Folder In your PC and Open Accounts Folder - Copy all the json files
+🌠 Go to Autorclone/folderclone Folder In your PC and Open Accounts Folder - Copy all the json files

-🔺 Go to `sa` Folder inside `Gd-utils` Folder and Paste all the json files there
+🌠 Go to `sa` Folder inside `Gd-utils` Folder and Paste all the json files there

 🔳 **Installation in Android**

-🔺 Install [Termux](https://play.google.com/store/apps/details?id=com.termux&hl=en_IN%20%20) - Remember to enable Storage Permission by going to settings
+🌠 Install [Termux](https://play.google.com/store/apps/details?id=com.termux&hl=en_IN%20%20) - Remember to enable Storage Permission by going to settings

-🔺 Install Nodejs & Python & Git In Termux
+🌠 Install Nodejs & Python & Git In Termux
 ```
 pkg install python && pkg install && pkg install nodejs
 ```
-🔺 Installing Gd-utils
+🌠 Installing Gd-utils
 ```
 git clone https://github.com/roshanconnor123/gd-utils && cd gd-utils && npm install --unsafe-perm=true --allow-root
 ```
-🔺 Downloading Service accounts from your github and configuring it for Gdutils
+🌠 Downloading Service accounts from your github and configuring it for Gdutils
 ```
 sh sa.sh
 ```

 🔳 **Installation in Linux**

+🌠 Intsalling the Dependancies and Gdutils
 ```bash
 sudo apt-get install build-essential && sudo apt-get update && curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash && sudo apt-get install -y nodejs && git clone https://github.com/roshanconnor123/gd-utils/ && cd gd-utils
 ```
 ```bash
 npm install --unsafe-perm=true --allow-root
 ```
-🔺 Downloading Service accounts from your github and configuring it for Gdutils
+🌠 Downloading Service accounts from your github and configuring it for Gdutils
 ```bash
 sh sa.sh
 ```